 A Hemifacial spasm is a disorder that typically involves contractions of the muscles on one side of the face.
 The Hemifacial spasm affects both men and women, but is slightly more common in the elderly.
 Typically the first symptom will be a nerve twitching in the face which can gradually proliferate throughout the muscles in the lower face.
 This can cause you or a loved ones face to be pulled to one side.
 With time the muscle spasms will spread to include spasms on both sides of the face along with more constant and prolonged twitching.
-A Hemifacial spasm is caused by a nerve injury although we don’t know how the nerve is effected
+A Hemifacial spasm is caused by a nerve injury although we don’t know how the nerve is affected

-At The Facial Paralysis Institute we are at the cutting edge of Hemifacial spasm treatment.
+At The Facial Paralysis Institute, we are at the cutting edge of Hemifacial spasm treatment.
 Dr. Babak Azizzadeh the Director of The Facial Paralysis Institute has one of the highest success rates in the nation treating patients for a Hemifacial spasm.

-Learn About Botox for Spasm & Synkinesis
+Botox for Hemifacial Spasm